TobiasWust/tobiaswust2024/README.md

 ## todos:
 - i18n
 - easter eggs
+- achievements
-- imprint
+- style imprint
-- privacy
+- style privacy
 - seo
-- footer
 - think about which url actually to use
 - where to put resume?
-- where to put github, linkedin etc